hyperledger-archives/grid-rfcs/0000-product.md

 ## Entities

 A **__product__** is an archetype of an item that is transacted, traded, or referenced in a supply chain.
-Each product has a **__product_type__**.
-This RFC defines a single product_namespace for GS1; a product of the GS1 product_namespace is called a GS1 product.
-Note that this design supports extending additional product types in the future.
+Each product has a **__product_namespace__**.
+This RFC defines a single product_namespace for GS1; a product in the GS1 product_namespace is called a GS1 product.
+Note that this design supports extending additional product namespaces in the future.

 A product is referenced using a **product_id**.
 For GS1 products, the product_id is a Global Trade Item Number (GTIN), which is part of